yuval-beiser/algo-trading/AllCode.md

 and
 (close/entryprice-1)*100 >= SmallMinProfit
 then begin
-sell  next bar at market;
+sell  longbuyingPower1 Shares next bar at market;
+crossind1 = true;
+// Generate an intra-bar alert if alertsGenerated = 0
+then begin
-Alert(text(" model=RITMIC instrument=","NQ shares=",longbuyingPower ," type=SOLD LONG-", FormatDate("dd-MM-yyyy", DateToJulian(Date)), "EXIT ON TAKE PROFIT",rtPosition, marketposition));
+Alert(text(" model=RITMIC instrument=","NQ shares=",longbuyingPower1 ," type=SOLD LONG-", FormatDate("dd-MM-yyyy", DateToJulian(Date)), "EXIT ON TAKE PROFIT",rtPosition, marketposition));
+alertsGenerated  =1;
+end;
+end;

+if marketposition = 1 //there is long position open and
+(close/entryprice-1)*100 >= SmallMinProfit
+and
+barssinceentry > 1
+and
+crossind1 = true
+then
+begin
+// Calculate the trailing stop price if low [1] > longStop then begin longStop = low[1];
+end;
+end;

+//close 1st long position with trail start moving cross back if marketposition = 1 //there is long position open and
+(close/entryprice-1)*100 >= SmallMinProfit
+and
+barssinceentry > 1
+and
+Close < longStop * (1-os1/100) //<
+and
+crossind1 = true
+then begin
+Sell longbuyingPower2 Shares Next Bar at Market;
+crossind2 = true;

+// Generate an intra-bar alert if alertsGenerated = 0
+then begin
+Alert(text(" model=RITMIC instrument=","NQ shares=",longbuyingPower2 ," type=SOLD LONG-", FormatDate("dd-MM-yyyy", DateToJulian(Date)), "EXIT ON CROSS 2",rtPosition, marketposition));
+alertsGenerated  =1;
+end;
+end;

+ //close long position after cross 1 and go break even if marketposition = 1 //there is long position open and close < (entryprice * 1.000067) and barssinceentry >= 2
+//and
+//Close < longStop * (1-os1/100)
+and
+crossind1 = true
+//and
+//close > lastExitPrice
+Then
+begin
+Sell Next Bar at Market;

+// Generate an intra-bar alert if alertsGenerated >0 then begin if crossind1 = true and crossind2 = false then longbuyingPower3 =1;
+//else if crossind1 = true and crossind2 = true then longbuyingPower3 =1;
+Alert(text(" model=RITMIC instrument=","NQ shares=",longbuyingPower3 ," type=SOLD LONG-", FormatDate("dd-MM-yyyy", DateToJulian(Date)), "EXIT ON BREAK EVEN"));
+alertsGenerated = 0;
 rtPosition = 0;
 end;
+end;

 // START--  EXIT SHORT BASE OF PRECENT ------------------------------------------------------- if marketposition = -1
 then
 [IntrabarOrderGeneration = True] //trade intra-bar

+// START - EXIT SHORT BASE ON CROSS PREVEVIOS High -------------------------------------------------------
+//close short position with trail (based on low prev) start moving after the first bar from entry

 {
-//close short position with trail start moving after small profit in the first bar from entry if marketposition = -1 //there is short position open and
-(1-close/entryprice)*100 >= smallbaseProfit
-then begin
-valuePercentTrail = ((entryprice * SmallTrailStop) /100);
-trailProfit = lowest(low , Barssinceentry);
-tmpTrailExit = trailProfit - valuePercentTrail;
+//reset crossind
-if tmpTrailExit <> trailExit then begin trailExit = tmpTrailExit;
+if marketposition = 0
-//buytocover  next bar at trailExit  stop;
-//print(text("Update trailExit to 2 ", trailExit  , marketposition, rtPosition ));
-//alert(text("buytocover ", trailExit  , marketposition, rtPosition ));
+then
+begin
-//rtPosition = -1;
+crossind1 = False;
 end;

+//close on cross back
+if marketposition = 0
+then
+begin
+shortStop = 9999999;
 end;

-if marketposition = -1 and close cross above trailExit and rtPosition =-1 then begin buytocover  next bar at market;
-Alert(text(" model=RITMIC instrument=","NQ shares=",shortbuyingPower ," type=BOUGHT SHORT-", FormatDate("dd-MM-yyyy", DateToJulian(Date)), "EXIT ON TRAIL 4", rtPosition, marketposition, trailExit  ));
-rtPosition= 0;
+//reset crossind
+if marketposition = 0
+then
+begin
+crossind2 = False;
 end;
 }

 //close short position with take profit after small profit if marketposition = -1 //there is short position open and